 1. UEFA #WePlayStrong

-The site encourages football teams to create „Sticker Snaps“ and share on social with the #WePlayStrong hashtag.
-A selection of the best images and videos from Instagram and Twitter are included in the Your Story section of the site: impressive videos of girls kickin' it, selfies of proud girls on the field, and testimonials by famous female footballers and musicians supporting the campaign.
+The site encouraged football teams to create „Sticker Snaps“ and share on social with the #WePlayStrong hashtag.
+A selection of the best images and videos from Instagram and X (formerly Twitter) are included in the Your Story section of the site: impressive videos of girls kickin' it, selfies of proud girls on the field, and testimonials by famous female footballers and musicians supporting the campaign.
 What's obvious, these girls don't just enjoy playing football, they also love contributing to the community.

 What's special about this campaign: The campaign is a truly international initiative, giving testament to EU sports commissary Tibor Navracsics's conviction: "Football is so much more than just a game.
 It builds community and connects people across nations, religions and gender barriers."

 Malteser Hilfsdienst is one of the biggest charities in Germany, providing social services as well as medical aid and education across the country.
 Their logo, a red crest with a white Maltese cross, is well known to many and a reminder of the organisation's affiliations with the Catholic church.
 What is less known, however, is that volunteers provide many of the services.

 Active volunteers are using the hashtag #werkanndersoll on Instagram and X (formerly Twitter) to share their activities, from organizing blood donation drives to teaching first-aid classes.
 The campaign theme #werkanndersoll means 'those who are able should participate', a reference to the moral obligation to use one's power for the good of the community.
 Activities posted on social media are collated and displayed on the social media wall.

 The purpose of the campaign is to build visibility and reach for the organisation's services and to help recruit new volunteers.
 It also strengthens the community spirit of the volunteers working in different locations across the region.